discrete-notes/discrete-notes.github.io/_posts/2020-10-06-build-certify-2.md

 ## Properties

 Here are a few comments about this process.
-We will reuse some of these properties in a later post.
+We will reuse some of these properties in the next post.

 * Here we have assumed that the weights are distinct, but in general this is not the case.
-If not then we need an extra step, where the nodes having two outgoing edges with the same weight decide which one will be selected.
+If not, then we need an extra step, where the nodes decide which of the lightest outgoing edges will be selected.
+Also an extra-step is needed in case two fragments choose ceach other to merge, but using different edges.
+Again the nodes can decide which edge wil be kept.

 * The process is incremental: the edges that have been added in an early phase are kept during the whole computation and appear in the final